Middle School History & Social Studies

 Course: Middle School Ancient Civilizations

-6-7 (Advanced 5th graders may apply)
+Grade Level: 6-7 (Advanced 5th graders may apply)

-Day/Time: Wednesday 10:40am – 12:10pm
+Day/Time: Wednesday 10:40 - 12:10pm

-Cost: $70 per month + $35 application fee
+Cost: $70 per month + $40 application fee

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.

-• The Story of the World: History for the Classical Child Volume 1: Ancient Times: From Earliest Times to the Last Roman Emperor by Susan Wise Bauer (2006), ISBN: 978-1933339009
+The Story of the World: History for the Classical Child Volume 1: Ancient Times: From Earliest Times to the Last Roman Emperor by Susan Wise Bauer (2006), ISBN: 978-1933339009

-• The Story of the World: History for the Classical Child Volume 2: The Middle Ages: The Fall of Rome to the Rise of the Renaissance by Susan Wise Bauer (2007), ISBN: 978-1933339092
+The Story of the World: History for the Classical Child Volume 2: The Middle Ages: The Fall of Rome to the Rise of the Renaissance by Susan Wise Bauer (2007), ISBN: 978-1933339092

-• The Bronze Bow by Elizabeth George Speare, ISBN: 978-0395137192
+The Bronze Bow by Elizabeth George Speare, ISBN: 978-0395137192

 Description: The Middle School Ancient Civilizations course is the first of two history courses specifically designed for late elementary and middle school students.
-Studying ancient civilizations is one of the most fascinating areas of all human history!
+Studying ancient civilizations is one of the most fascinating areas of all human history.
 The Story of the World series will be the main text for the two courses, with this course completing Volume 1 and continuing up to the Black Plague (through chapter 24) in Volume 2.
 This course will provide a general introduction to several of the most prominent ancient civilizations from across the globe, introducing the student to the primary features of each, and examining the major influences and contributions to human history.
-Weekly readings, map work, class discussion, quizzes, 2-3 tests per semester, and at-home projects will be used to aid in the knowledge and appreciation of the ancient world.
+Weekly readings, map work, class discussion, quizzes, 2-3 tests per semester, and projects will be used to aid in the knowledge and appreciation of the ancient world.
 A focus on organization, the art of notetaking, and learning to verbally contribute in class are the academic intangibles that are intentionally developed with this course.
 Additionally, the historical fiction we have included will enhance the topics and strengthen the student’s reading and comprehension skills.
-Come join us as we explore human history – from the beginning!
+Come join us as we explore human history - from the beginning!

 Course: Middle School World History

-Grade Level:
+Grade Level: 6-8

-Day/Time: Wednesday 12:40 – 2:10pm OR 2:20 - 3:50pm
+Day/Time: Wednesday 12:40 - 2:10pm

 Instructor: Kim Brock

-Cost: $70 per month + $35 application fee
+Cost: $70 per month + $40 application fee

 Online Availability: Students can enroll in this class as an Online Real Time student, pending teacher approval.

-• The Story of the World: History for the Classical Child Volume 2: The Middle Ages: The Fall of Rome to the Rise of the Renaissance by Susan Wise Bauer (2007), ISBN: 978-1933339092
+The Story of the World: History for the Classical Child Volume 2: The Middle Ages: The Fall of Rome to the Rise of the Renaissance by Susan Wise Bauer (2007), ISBN: 978-1933339092

-• The Story of the World: History for the Classical Child Volume 3: Early Modern Times by Susan Wise Bauer (2004), ISBN: 978-0971412996
+The Story of the World: History for the Classical Child Volume 3: Early Modern Times by Susan Wise Bauer (2004), ISBN: 978-0971412996

-• The Shakespeare Stealer by Gary Blackwood, ISBN: 978-0141305950
+The Shakespeare Stealer by Gary Blackwood, ISBN: 978-0141305950

 Description: This course is the second of two history courses specifically designed for late elementary and middle school students.
 We pick up in Volume 2 at the time of the Black Plague (chapter 25), where the MS Ancient History course ends.
 Studying world history is like taking a trip across the world and through time.
 You can’t go everywhere, but if you visit enough places, you can start to see the connections that have shaped the world we live in today.
 This course will seek a global perspective on the past, one that acknowledges God’s hand and integrates the historical experiences of all the world’s people - with special emphasis on Martin Luther and the Reformation.
 Weekly readings, an interactive notebook, class discussion, quizzes, two-three tests per semester, and at-home projects will be used to aid in the knowledge and appreciation of the history of other countries and cultures.
 Organization, the art of note taking and learning to verbally contribute in class are intentionally developed and challenged with this course.
 Additionally, the historical fiction we have included will enhance the topics and strengthen the student’s reading and comprehension skills.
 Come join or continue our journey through time!